Overseeing budgeting, compliance, grant management, HR issues and more, the administration department supports the important work of our scientists.

 LISEI is a state-of-the-art surgical training institute with advanced surgical equipment, robotics, and simulation for training surgeons, fellows, residents, nurses, surgical technicians, and other related surgical staff.
 It is fully accredited by the American College of Surgeons as a level 1 education center.
 Also, this facility is a site for conducting medical device and equipment testing and other preclinical research and development.

 A cancer tissue biorepository with a disease-specific collection of snap frozen solid tumor specimens of all types.
-The Tumor Bank was awarded accreditation by the College of American Pathologists in 2015 through its Biorepository Accreditation Program, and has been successfully re-accredited yearly thereafter.
-The biorepository currently holds over 8000 unique specimens.
+The Tumor Bank was awarded accreditation by the College of American Pathologists in 2015 through its Biorepository Accreditation Program.